School of Nursing

 Family Nurse Practitioner

-Derek Holt, DNP, RN, Track Director
+Derek Holt, DNP, APRN, Track Director

 The Family Nurse Practitioner track (FNP) is designed to prepare nurses to deliver primary health care to adults and families.
 The didactic curriculum provides students with advanced knowledge and skills in biophysiological science, pharmacotherapeutics, primary care concepts, advanced assessments, and diagnostic skills as a basis for clinical practice.
 The clinical component consists of a minimum of 630 hours of guided experience under the mentorship of an advanced practice nurse or a physician.
 Plans of study are designed by faculty with individual consideration given to students' goals and geographic locations.